Labor

 A restaurant training manual is a guide that your employees can use to understand all of the rules and guidelines for working at your restaurant.
 Acting as a single source of truth, it includes key information such as processes and procedures, employee etiquette, health and safety policies, language to be used, and how to dress on the job.

 Your training manual should be given to new staff along with your restaurant employee handbook and restaurant employee benefits package during your onboarding process.
-It should also be included as part of your new hire checklist for restaurant employees.
+It should also be included as part of your new hire checklist for restaurant employees and server training checklist.

 Restaurant employee training manuals offer restaurateurs four major benefits, including: